 - I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) An infectious disease fellowship must function as an integral part of an ACGME-accredited program in internal medicine.
-(Core) - I.B.1.b)
+(Core) - I.B.1.a) The Sponsoring Institution must also sponsor an Accreditation Council for Graduate Medical Education (ACGME)-accredited residency program in child neurology or neurology.
+(Core) - I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core)